jtngrg1992/JContacts/README.md

 # JContacts

-A contact management app the mildly mimicks native contacts app in iOS.
+A contact management app that mildly mimicks native contacts app in iOS.

 ## Getting Started